ai2117/SIOT/README.md

     - Sending a get request to my IFTTT applet which can be found https://ifttt.com/applets/ShWUKpJt

 - MongoDB Realm Functions
+Create a "3rd service" function, set a http webhook with the "GET" method

     - Retrieving_and_storing.js
         - Function triggered by IFTTT applet (which is triggered by ESP8266)